spoo503/100-days-of-python-Learning./README.md

 Data types:

-int= often called integers.
+1.int= often called integers.

-float= decimal form.
+2.float= decimal form.

-Boolean=which gives output as True or False.
+3.Boolean=which gives output as True or False.

-char =single characters like a,b,x.
+4.char =single characters like a,b,x.

-String =group of characters.
+4.String =group of characters.